Nick in the Afternoon: Regular segments

-During its first summer, the programming consisted of normal Nickelodeon shows that would have aired regardless, but come its second summer, Nick in the Afternoon made some key changes.
+During the final spring before its first summer, the programming consisted of normal Nickelodeon shows that would have aired regardless, but come its second summer, Nick in the Afternoon made some key changes after just airing Hey Dude, Weinerville, Beetlejuice, and Wild & Crazy Kids.

 Instead, it showed preselected Nicktoons with added segments such as "U-Pick" (viewers pick what show and episode they want to see) and U-Dip (viewers pick which substance Stick Stickly is dipped in or any substance at all using their bare feet).

 Viewers occasionally chose a program that had not been aired on Nick in many years, for example You Can't Do That on Television, or from time to time would select a Nick at Nite program such as I Love Lucy, The Munsters, or The Brady Bunch.
-The preselected segments were indicated by a dial using Stickly as the spinner, so as to keep the cartoons a surprise.
+The preselected segments were indicated by a dial using Stickly as the spinner, so as to keep the cartoons a surprise like Batfink and The Brady Kids.